Wagner leader Yevgeny Prigozhin: I was not trying to overthrow Putin

-Wagner Group leader Yevgeny Prigozhin said on Monday that he did not want to overthrow President Vladimir Putin's government, following his aborted mutiny in Russia.
+Wagner Group leader Yevgeny Prigozhin said on Monday that he did not want to overthrow President Vladimir Putin's government, after his aborted mutiny in Russia.

-Mr Prigozhin explained the reasoning behind launching the Wagner Group's march on Moscow in an 11-minute audio message posted on the Telegram messaging app.
+He explained the reasons for launching the Wagner Group's march on Moscow in an 11-minute audio message posted on the Telegram messaging app.

 “Our march showed many things we discussed earlier: the serious problems with security in the country.